 I am an associate professor of public health science and conduct epidemiological research as related to educational differences, socio-economic factors, occupations and work environment et cetera.
-Cardiovascular diseases, mental illness including suicide, and disability retirement, have been the focus.
-I teach public health science and epidemiology in basic and advanced-level courses, and I am also responsible for organizing learning activities in the public health sciences at the postgraduate level.
+The focus has been on cardiovascular diseases, mental illness including suicide, and disability retirement.
+Further, I am responsible for advanced-level courses in work organization and theory of science, as related to public health research.
+I am also involved in the Doctoral programme in Public Health Science.

 Long-term follow-up studies of Swedish school children to explain the origins of educational gradients in health (funded by Swedish Research Council for Health, Working Life and Welfare [Forte])